mathemathlete/Particle-identification-using-the-CMS-silicon-tracker-Exploring-the-use-of-machine-learning-techniq/README.md

     + requirement.txt contains all the different libraries needed to run the different programs.

     + root_files directory contains the different core datasets that can be used.
-As they are too massive to be directly uploaded to GitHub, here is a Seafile link that provides access to the following files:
+As they are too massive to be directly uploaded to GitHub, here is a Seafile link that provides access to the following files https://seafile.unistra.fr/d/ff1385710b2f42548108/:
         The files in Seafile are:
         - *tree.root* contains simulated data of proton & kaon at medium/low __p__ (1GB)
         - *data.root* contains real data of proton & kaon at medium/low __p__ (2GB)